abhirajadhikary06/global_disaster_network/README.md

-# Global Alert Network
+# Global Disaster Network

 ## Overview

-The **Global Alert Network (GAN)** is a comprehensive disaster management platform designed to empower communities, authorities, and individuals by providing real-time tools and resources to predict, monitor, and respond to natural disasters and calamities.
+The **Global Disaster Network (GAN)** is a comprehensive disaster management platform designed to empower communities, authorities, and individuals by providing real-time tools and resources to predict, monitor, and respond to natural disasters and calamities.
 Built with a focus on connectivity, accessibility, and transparency, GAN aims to reduce the impact of disasters through proactive measures, community engagement, and advanced technology.

 This project leverages modern web technologies, AI-driven predictions, and real-time data to create a robust system for disaster preparedness and response.
 Below is a detailed breakdown of the features, setup instructions, and API documentation for developers.